pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain2.md

 And if you are very rich, I can try somehow to cheat you, to knock you down, to make you drunk, whatever, in order to get your Bitcoins.
 Yeah, that's the reason.
 **Bitcoin is transparent**.
-You can see what people have on the ledger.
+**You can see what people have** on the ledger.
 To avoid that, you somehow do some kind of mixing and using a lot of different addresses, a lot of different account numbers, like in a bank.

-student3: Yeah, what I wanted to ask was, I could track, if I really wanted to?
+student3: Yeah, what I wanted to ask was, **I could track, if I really wanted to?**

+### Transactions: Red vs. Green

 student2: Can I point at something?

 prof: Yeah, yeah, yeah, yeah.
 Oh, of course.

-student2: Yeah, so here the red means it's been consumed.
+student2: Yeah, so here the **red means it's been consumed.**
 So because this is the one that's going into the transaction.
-And then here, when you see green, it means that that transaction hasn't been spent yet.
+And then here, when you see **green, it means that that transaction hasn't been spent yet.**
-And then if it's red, it means that this output has actually been already spent in another transaction.
+And then if it's **red, it means that this output has actually been already spent in another transaction.**
 Yeah.

 prof: Hasn't been spent means that this is not yet mined somewhere, or?